-4 Areas Regulated
+4.0 Areas Regulated

-The Regulation pertains to areas that are river or stream valleys, wetlands and other areas where development could interfere with the hydrologic function of a wetland, adjacent or close to the shoreline of Lake Erie and inland lakes, and hazardous lands.
-The Regulated Area represents the greatest extent of the combined hazards plus a prescribed allowance as set out in the Regulation.
+The Regulation pertains to areas that are river or stream valleys, wetlands and other areas where development activity could interfere with the hydrologic function of a wetland, adjacent or close to the shoreline of Lake Erie and inland lakes and hazardous lands.
+The Regulated Area represents the greatest extent of the combined hazards plus an allowance as set out in the Regulation.
+Areas regulated under Ontario Regulation 41/24 have been mapped according to the prescribed limits in the Regulation (Figure 2).